spring-guides/tut-spring-security-and-angular-js/proxy/README.md

 ## Securing the Resource Server

-You might remember in the intermediate state that we started from there is some physical network security in place, but no Spring Security layer.
+You might remember in the intermediate state that we started from there is no security in place for the resource server.

+> Aside: Lack of software security might not even be a problem if your network architecture mirrors the application architecture (you can just make the resource server physically inaccessible to anyone but the UI server).
+As a simple demonstration of that we can make the resource server only accessible on localhost.
+Just add this to `application.properties` in the resource server:

+        server.address: 127.0.0.1

+> Wow, that was easy!
+Do that with a network address that's only visible in your data center and you have a security solution that works for all resource servers and all user desktops.

+Suppose that we decide we do need security at the software level as well (quite likely for a number of reasons).
 That's not going to be a problem, because all we need to do is add Spring Security as a dependency (in the [resource server POM](https://github.com/dsyer/spring-security-angular/blob/master/proxy/resource/pom.xml)):

 ```xml
 <dependency>